procGro/phrutis_bip39scan/README.md

 ### The program's operating principle:<br>
 When first launched, the program checks all 4294967296 phrases in vulnerable 32 bits of entropy.<br>
 At a speed of 550k phrases per second - this is only 2 hours of brute force.<br>
-All these phrases have been checked many times, and are unlikely to have a positive balance.<br> Perhaps with a fresh address base there is a chance to find a fresh coin.<br> There is also a chance to find by a non-standard patch or a rare coin, token.<br>
+Perhaps with a fresh address base there is a chance to find a fresh coin.<br> There is also a chance to find by a non-standard patch or a rare coin, token.<br>
 After that, the program again goes through 32 bits of entropy but with greater depth, as if the entropy was generated a second time.<br>